 What is IT Customer Service Training?

-Broadly speaking, customer service training refers to coaching, guidelines, and the set framework which employees use to ensure customer satisfaction, gain customer insights and develop a positive experience/brand image.
+Broadly speaking, customer service training refers to coaching, guidelines, and the set framework that employees use to ensure customer satisfaction, gain customer insights and develop a positive experience/brand image.

 When focused on IT professionals, customer service training becomes focused on IT-specific challenges.
 The average customer has little in terms of technical expertise.
 The goal, therefore, of IT customer service training is to bridge this gap between the customer service representative and customer, simplifying concepts while providing technically sound solutions from behind the curtain.